Entry Requirements for Taught Master's Degrees

 British Council English exam centres offer IELTS tests worldwide, up to 4 times a month.

-Pre-sessional English courses are for students whose first language is not English and who have an offer to study for a degree at the University of Warwick department and who are required/recommended by the department to attend the course for 5 or 10 weeks.
+Pre-sessional English courses are for students whose first language is not English and who have an offer to study for a degree at the University of Warwick, which is conditional on meeting the English language requirements.
 Even if you have achieved 6.5 in IELTS you will find the course of benefit.
 It will develop your language skills for academic purposes, your study skills and will give you a good basis for study at Warwick.